-Useful Tips On Preparing Your Pre-Mastered Track
+Useful Tips On Preparing Your Pre-Mastered Files

 For best results, your pre-master file must meet the following:

-WAV or AIFF format - not MP3
+WAV or AIFF format (not MP3)

-24 bit or higher
+24 bit depth - or higher

-44.1k sample rate or higher
+44.1 kHz sample rate - or higher

-No limiting applied to the output
+No limiting on the master output

 Keep in mind that although you can send an MP3 file, the quality of your final master will suffer.
 This may affect the mastering engineer's ability to work effectively on your song.

 A lot more can be achieved if the pre-master is a WAV or an AIFF file.